ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/rpi-llama3/run.md

 ```

 {{% notice Note %}}
-The `llama_main` program uses dynamic linking so you need to inform the dynamic linker to look for the 2 libraries in the current directory.
+The `llama_main` program uses dynamic linking, so you need to inform the dynamic linker to look for the 2 libraries in the current directory.
 {{% /notice %}}

 From here, you can experiment with different prompts and command line options on your Raspberry Pi 5.